Aluerie/Sekiro-ShiftCombatArt/README.md

 * When you hold `Shift` down - it equips the Mortal Draw;
 * When you let `Shift` up - it unequips the Mortal Draw;

+> [!WARNING]
+> Currently, only Mortal Draw is supported and there is no choosing menu like in forked mod.

-Simply put, now you need to hold `Shift` down to be able to use the Mortal Draw.
+Simply put, with this mod you need to hold `Shift` down to be able to use the Mortal Draw.
 This way you can never accidentally press it.

+So now you need to press 3 keys combo: Block+Attack while holding `Shift` down.

+> [!NOTE]
-So now you need to press 3 keys combo: Block+Attack while holding Shift down.
-Bonus trick to reduce to 2 keys: bind your Block keyboard button to Shift in game settings.
-This way you only need to press Shift+Attack since the game will start blocking for you automatically.
+> **Bonus trick** to reduce this to just 2 keys: bind your Block keyboard button to `Shift` in game settings.
+This way you only need to press `Shift`+Attack since the game is going to start blocking automatically.

 Funnily enough, with bonus trick the mod makes Sekiro *combat art* work in same fashion as Katanas' *weapon art* in Elden Ring/Dark Souls 3.
 I mean "Unsheathe"-like skills where you hold your skill button (and character takes ready-stance) into pressing light attack that releases the art like Moonveil/Frayed Blade/Uchigatana/etc. With my keybinds Wolf first goes into blocking stance (the ready-stance) and then we press light attack to release the Mortal Draw.

 Video Showcase (notice how combat art's small katana icon in the corner comes/fades away dynamically):

 <https://github.com/Aluerie/Sekiro-ShiftCombatArt/assets/33165440/a9c09fb1-488a-4c8d-91e0-f62af9a5087f>

 ## 🔬 Installation

-* Go to Releases tab, grab the archive.
+1. Go to Releases tab, grab the archive.
-    * If you want to use the latest version from master branch then go to `ShiftArt/ForRelease` and take the `.dll` file.
+    * If you want to use the latest version from master branch then go to `ShiftArt/ForRelease` and take the `.dll` and `ini` files.
-* Paste it into the same folder with `sekiro.exe`
+2. Extract the archive, copy `shift_art.dll`, `shift_art.ini` and paste them into the same folder with `sekiro.exe`
+3. Now we need to secure `.dll` file loading.
+There are two ways about it.
+    1. Chain-loading - load `dll` files in a chain matter.
+Thus, let some other mod load my `dll`.
+       * Most likely, you already have [Mod Engine](https://www.nexusmods.com/sekiro/mods/6).
+If not, install it.
+It's a must have for 95% mods for Sekiro 😀 anyway;
+       * In this case, edit `modengine.ini`: change the line `chainDInput8DLLPath=""` to `chainDInput8DLLPath="\shift_art.dll"`
+       * Now we have a following chain: modengine's `dinput8.dll` ➡️chain-loads `shift_art.dll`
-* If you get prompted to replace `dinput8.dll` (because you use Mod Engine or something) then you need to use chain-loading:
+           * If there is nothing else needed or no problems then you are ready to go ✅.
-    * Rename `dinput8.dll` to something like `shiftart.dll`
-    * Chain load with mod engine - edit `modengine.ini` according to instructions in the comments of that file.
-    * for other `dinput8.dll`-using mods refer to their chain-loading practice.
-* Ready.
-Now you can run Sekiro and try out holding shift into pressing Block+Attack buttons.
+       * However, if you already have some other mod here then refer to its instructions about chain-loading and load `shift_art.dll` with it (if it's supported by that other mod).
+    2. Bare `dinput8.dll`
+        * if for some reason my mod is the only mod you ever needed then:
+        * Rename `shift_art.dll` into `dinput8.dll`.
+Sekiro will automatically load it when launching.
+4. Bonus: if you want to chain-load with my mod then use `shift_art.ini` and put `"chainDllName=othermod.dll"` in here.
+    * Note, that unlike `modengine.ini` - there is no need for `\` before the file name.

 ## 👐 Credits